 Condensation and the Roof Space

 Condensation happens because cold air can’t hold as much moisture as warm air.
-This means that, when warm air containing a lot of moisture meets a cold surface (such as your roof in winter), it cools down and deposits drops of water everywhere.
+When warm, moisture-rich air meets a cold surface (like your winter roof), it cools and forms water droplets.

-This is a problem not only because it makes your loft a less pleasant place to visit, but also because of the long-term effects of dampness.
-If left unchecked, you’ll likely find mould spreading over both the underside of the roof and anything you have stored in the loft.
+This not only makes your loft unpleasant but also leads to long-term damp issues.
+Left unchecked, mould will spread across the roof’s underside and anything stored in the loft.
 Even more seriously, it could create rot in the timbers, and you could end up with major structural repairs.

 The good news is that most homes already have some ventilation in the form of gaps under the eaves of the roof which allow air to enter the loft space, flow across it, and remove some of that warm air with it.
 As long as there’s nothing blocking that flow such as poorly laid insulation of course.
-This built-in ventilation probably wont be enough to handle all of that humid air though so other methods are usually required – and this is where roof ventilation methods come into play.
+This built-in ventilation probably won’t be enough to handle all of that humid air, so you’ll need additional methods—this is where roof ventilation solutions come into play.

 How to Ventilate Your Loft Space